binyamolango/vet_clinic/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: git installed on your local machine

 <!--
 Example command: